MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/windows-device-portal.md

     ![IPD setting)](media/ipd-setting.PNG "IPD setting")

 > [!TIP]
-> Consider keeping a shared file with all your team members’ IPDs or have users memorize their IPD.
+> Consider keeping a shared file with all your team members’ IPDs, or have users memorize their IPD.